PolymeshAssociation/bridge-watcher/README.md

 - TELEMETRY - The URL to report bridge-watcher heartbeats to
 - USERNAME - The username for the bridge-watcher heartbeat URL
 - PASSWORD - The password for the bridge-watcher heartbeat URL
+- SLACK_HOOK - A slack hook to send message to when a bad transaction is detected

 See `.env.sample` for example values